leb4r/terraform-aws-components/modules/regional-hosted-zone/README.md

 # regional-ses-relay

-Terraform module that provisions a Hosted Zone for a specific AWS region.
+Terraform module that provisions a Hosted Zone for a specific AWS region (e.g. `us-east-1.acme.com`).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements